2z1-0ne/glaucoma_VF/.ipynb_checkpoints/README-checkpoint.md

          patient N
 3. Modify the path of 'TDV54_path' in the 'config.yaml' file.
 4. Add columns with zero values at positions 26 and 35 in the parameter file generated from Archetype analysis, and update the param54_path in the config.yaml file.
+5. Adjust the coef.columns in the code to match the number of representative archetypes (AT) you have configured.
-5. You will obtain 'FCM coefficient' file.
+6. You will obtain 'FCM coefficient' file.

+## Visualization
+1. Modify the path for 'FCM_coef' in 'config.yaml' to match the path where the 'FCM coefficient' were created in FCM.py.
+2. Set the number of iterations in the 'decomposition function' according to the number of representative archetypes (AT) you have chosen.